egon12/pgsnap/README.md

       first run and second run have different value.
 Depends on how many query already run he test process.~~
 - [ ] When we don't interact with database in test it will have empty script.
-- [ ] Empty script not working well
+- [x] Empty script not working well
+- [ ] When expectation is not match, sometimes it can get into waiting forever